onboard-data/Onboard_Python_API_documentation/Column Definitions.rst

 **name_abbr**: abbreviated form (e.g. 'm3/h')

 **data_type**: form of associated data.
-Can be 'Binary', 'Continuous', 'Enum', 'None', 'Ordinal'. ???
+Can be 'Binary', 'Continuous', 'Enum', 'None', or 'Ordinal'

-**raw_encoding**: for Binary and Enum data types, contains dictionary matching number to interpretation. ???
+**raw_encoding**: for Binary and Enum data types, contains dictionary matching number to interpretation.

 **display_encoding**: for Binary and Enum data types, contains dictionary showing how each reported number will be displayed.
-E.g., a 0 from an Occupancy sensor will be reported as ''Unoccupied'.
+E.g., a 0 from an Occupancy sensor will be reported as 'Unoccupied'.

 **qudt**:  url for additional information about unit (e.g. 'Degrees Celsius') on qudt.org